MicrosoftDocs/learn/learn-pr/azure/design-your-migration-to-azure/includes/4-migrate-servers.md

 Cleanup tasks vary by environment but one example would be to ensure full connectivity to the machines via Remote Desktop Connection.
 Another example is updating any connection strings for databases or web apps.

 Review the security settings of the virtual machine after the migration.
-Restrict network access for unused services with Network Security Groups (NSGs), and deploy Azure Disk Encryption (ADE) to secure the disks from data theft and unauthorized access.
+Restrict network access for unused services with network security groups, and deploy Azure Disk Encryption to secure the disks from data theft and unauthorized access.

 Consider improving the resilience of the migrated machines by adding a backup schedule using Azure Backup, and replicating the machines to at least a secondary region.